yahavz100/FlightGear-Android-App/README.md

 3. Open Android Studio and start the application on your emulator (recommended - Pixel 3a API 29).
 4. Start FlightGear Simulator.
 5. Build and run the project from Android Studio.
-6. Enter your IPv4 adrress and port(as mentioned in step 2).
+6. Enter your IPv4 address and port(as mentioned in step 2).
 7. Hit connect button.<br/>
 Enjoy your flight :)